Raku/doc/writing-docs/EXAMPLES.md

 # Contributing examples to the documentation

-Please follow these guidelines if you are illustrating the documentation with some example.
+Please follow these guidelines when adding sample code to the documentation.

 ## Writing Examples